algao1/blurb/content/posts/kv_store.md

 ## Concurrency

 So all the code up to this point have been presented with the assumption that there is a single caller.
 But what if we want to support concurrent operations?
-Apart from using `sync.RWMutex`, there's a few small things to watch out for.
+Apart from using `sync.RWMutex` in the necessary areas, there's a few small things to watch out for.

 We want to be able to perform operations even while memtables are being flushed to disk, and while compactions are happening.
 Thankfully, because nonactive memtables are immutable and read-only, we only need to acquire the mutex before and after flushing, and not during.